Akhil-Kambhatla/Akhil-kambhatla.github.io/README.md

 **No manual installation needed.** Google Colab comes with most libraries pre-installed.

-If you encounter an error saying a library is not installed (e.g., `ModuleNotFoundError: No module named 'xgboost'`), install it directly in Colab:
+If you encounter an error saying a library is not installed (e.g., `ModuleNotFoundError: No module named 'xgboost'`), install it directly in Colab.
+For example:

 ```python
 !pip install xgboost